 The last entry is a 'Log In' / 'Log Out' button.
 This again has been made optional.
 You can see it on the example but is has been disabled on this site.

-All the menu entries default to white on a green background, switching to orange when selected, except for the 'Log In' / 'Log Out' button which has a purple background, again switching to orange.
+All menu entries default to white on a Scout Teal background, switching to Scout Purple when selected, except for the 'Log In' / 'Log Out' button which has a Scout Purple background, switching to Scout Teal.
 The background colours can be independently selected for each of the three levels of the menu and the 'Log In'/'Log Out' button.
-Any empty slots can be in any of the colours (including white which looks like empty space), but they default to grey.
+Any empty slots can be in any of the colours (including white which looks like empty space), but they default to Scout Teal.

 Please be aware that the menu relies on the CSS :hover pseudo-class to display the drop down menus.
 Unfortunately touch screen devices generally don't have the concept of 'hovering' so you might like to allow for drop down menus not always working.
 Although you can do tricks like the above you may be better off with each of the menu entries taking you to an actual page (whether it be the page itself or a redirection to one of the child pages).
 You need to make sure you can get to every page on the site without needing to use the drop down menu.

 Having said that, on Chrome and Firefox for Android tapping on a menu with the '#' link does seem to leave the menu in the 'hover' state, even though it has also obeyed the click link by scrolling to the top of the page, so that could be the way to go.
 The problem is that it has to work on all mobile browsers otherwise navigation is lost.